alexculea/Preboot-Oxide/README.md

 <img src="assets/logo.webp" height="96" style="border-radius: 96px" />

 PXE boot server for networks where a DHCP server already exists and should be kept separate.
 This tool currently takes care of the DHCP part of the PXE network [booting process](https://en.wikipedia.org/wiki/Preboot_Execution_Environment]).
-It does not handle the TFPT service, a separate tool is required for TFTP.
+It does not handle the TFTP service, a separate tool is required for TFTP.

 ## Use cases
   - Quickly boot OSes from the network without having to use USB drives
   - Automate OS installs for a large number of devices

-Highlightts include:
+Highlights include:
   - facilitates easy & simple setup to get network booting working
   - compatible with **an existing authoritative DHCP server** on the same network
   - excellent maintenability and memory safety due to being written in Rust